 As I’ve said before, the one prediction I have for people using a free blog host is that one day you will want to migrate it to your own host.
 And that can be a really annoying process.
 It’s much better to set yourself up the right way from the beginning.

-I recommend BlueHost for all new bloggers (get a free domain name when you buy a hosting package).
+I recommend BlueHost for all new bloggers (get a years free domain name registration when you buy a hosting package).
 This tutorial will take you through the setup process – step by step.
 It should take around 10 minutes to get completely set up!

 2. Visual content will only get bigger